How Many Data Engineering Tools Do You Need to Know to Get a Data Engineering Job?

 Reality: Senior data engineers are hired for judgement and reliability, not tool checkboxes.

-Final answer: how many data engineering tools should you learn?
+So how many data engineering tools should you actually learn for a UK data engineering job?

 For most job seekers: